KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Dark Hope

-**Description:** Vastly improves the skin and default clothes textures of one of your companions.
+**Description:** Vastly improves the skin and default clothes textures of Canderous.
 Note that, for our purposes, we do not use this mod's changes to Canderous's head or face; we use the head textures of the following mod.

 **Category & Tier:** Graphics Improvement / 2 - Recommended